High risk ages for scoliosis development in kids

 From the day we are born, our height can increase by as much as 350% .
 This growth doesn’t occur all at once, nor does it happen at a constant rate.
 Instead, the growth of our skeleton (limbs, torso and skull) occurs at different rates throughout the various stages of development.

-When it comes to scoliosis in children and adolescents, periods of rapid growth can represent a danger period for increased chance of curve development, and a dot physical exam might be needed.
-A parent who might not have noticed any changes in their child’s posture or body symmetry, may suddenly observe a curve in their spine, a pronounced shoulder hump, or a general postural asymmetry.
-If your child ever has a medical emergency, then consider contacting help as shown on North Raleigh Pediatrics`s website.
+When it comes to scoliosis in children and adolescents, periods of rapid growth can represent a danger period for an increased chance of curve development, and a dot physical exam might be needed.
+A parent who might not have noticed any changes in their child’s posture or body symmetry may suddenly observe a curve in their spine, a pronounced shoulder hump, or a general postural asymmetry.
+If your child ever has a medical emergency, then consider contacting help.

 After the initial period from birth to 1 years old, growth slows down between 2-5 years of age.
 In children aged 5-10 years, the rate of growth slows considerably.
 The majority of growth occurs in the arms and legs during this period.
 After the age of 10, the growth patterns between boys and girls diverge.
 On average, girls experience the onset of puberty at age 11, and boys at age 13.

-Knowing the key features of scoliosis help us all to be better placed to detect it early.
+Knowing the key features of scoliosis helps us all to be better placed to detect it early.
 Warning signs

 One shoulder blade more prominent than the other